facebook/zstd/doc/zstd_compression_format.md

 Frames
 ------
-Zstandard compressed data is made of up one or more __frames__.
+Zstandard compressed data is made of one or more __frames__.
 Each frame is independent and can be decompressed indepedently of other frames.
-The decompressed content of multiple concatenated frames is the concatenation of each frames decompressed content.
+The decompressed content of multiple concatenated frames is the concatenation of each frame decompressed content.

 There are two frame formats defined by Zstandard:
   Zstandard frames and Skippable frames.